Prayer For Pope’s Intentions

 When we pray, we are able to express our feelings and concerns in a constructive way.
 Prayer can also provide us with guidance and support in times of need.
 In addition, prayer can help us appreciate the blessings in our lives more fully.

-READ: Catholic Prayer For Soldiers
+READ: Catholic Prayer For Holy Thursday

 Prayer for Pope Francis’ Intentions